 This early work led to the description of a dynamic system, based on the concept of the “reversal:” the switching between opposed motivational states.
 For example, you can eat being serious and pursuing a goal in eating, or being in a spirit of seeking pleasure in the moment.
 Thus, “serious, future-oriented” and “playful, focused on the present” are two possible (and opposite) motivational states that can be associated with the activity of eating.

 The theory was presented in public for the first time at a conference in Bristol, England, in 1975.
-In 1983, an international working group was formed, the Reversal Theory Society, which holds an international conference every two years.
+In 1983, an international working group was formed, the Reversal Theory Society.